zeromq/czmq/README.md

     CZMQ_EXPORT void
         zsys_set_thread_priority (int priority);

+    //  Configure the numeric prefix to each thread created for the internal
+    //  context's thread pool.
+This option is only supported on Linux.
+    //  If the environment variable ZSYS_THREAD_NAME_PREFIX is defined, that
+    //  provides the default.
+    //  Note that this method is valid only before any socket is created.
+    CZMQ_EXPORT void
+        zsys_set_thread_name_prefix (int prefix);

+    //  Return thread name prefix.
+    CZMQ_EXPORT int
+        zsys_thread_name_prefix (void);

+    //  Adds a specific CPU to the affinity list of the ZMQ context thread pool.
+    //  This option is only supported on Linux.
+    //  Note that this method is valid only before any socket is created.
+    CZMQ_EXPORT void
+        zsys_thread_affinity_cpu_add (int cpu);

+    //  Removes a specific CPU to the affinity list of the ZMQ context thread pool.
+    //  This option is only supported on Linux.
+    //  Note that this method is valid only before any socket is created.
+    CZMQ_EXPORT void
+        zsys_thread_affinity_cpu_remove (int cpu);

     //  Configure the number of sockets that ZeroMQ will allow.
 The default
     //  is 1024.
 The actual limit depends on the system, and you can query it
     //  by using zsys_socket_limit ().
 A value of zero means "maximum".